VACCINES AVAILABLE MAY 15

 Can I get on your wait list if you have extra doses or if you have cancelations?

 This wait list is not guaranteed; it will open only if we have cancelations or no-shows.
 If you get an email, you will only have 20 minutes to schedule an appointment before we move to the next person on the wait list.
-If you do not have internet access or cannot schedule online, please contact us at 360-454-4156.

 Do I need insurance to get the vaccine?
 Will you charge my insurance?

 No. You do not need insurance.
 By law, we are required to collect information about your insurance.
 However, we are not and will not charge your insurance.
 You may see an alert during registration that your insurance will be charged; this is a default setting that can’t be changed.
 We will not charge your insurance.

 I got my first dose at the Camano Fire clinic.
 How do I get my second dose?